 Second: friction with supranational structures

 Real structures are emerging, non-state governments that cross borders and regulate the lives of billions of people: once again, technology is involved.
-The whole global economy has come to rely on private and critical infrastructures, supplied by the “9 Big” mentioned by Webb.
+The whole global economy has come to rely on private and critical infrastructures, provided by the "Big 9" mentioned by Webb.

 Powers that were once reserved only for sovereign nations.
 In other words, Big Tech they behave like superpowers, taking sides in ways never seen before: the war in Ukraine is just the latest example, perhaps the clearest.

-Given the growing entrenchment of technology in the physical world, issues related to "supranational governments" will increase.
+As technology becomes more and more entrenched in the physical world, issues related to "supranational governments" will increase.
 The birth of decentralized autonomies (DAO) and the further evolution of cryptocurrencies will create even more conflicts, accelerating the collapse.

 Third: environmental constraints